rockstor/rockstor-doc/faq.rst

 ---------------------------------------------------------

 Rockstor development happens at a reasonably fast pace.
-However, we are aware of criticality given that users store data and don't want to lose it.
-We create and test staging releases more frequently, but production/public updates are made available once a month or so.
+However, we are aware that your data is important and that you don't like to lose it.
+So, we create and test staging releases more frequently, but production/public updates are made available once a month or so.
 Rockstor should be updated directly from the web-ui when it indicates that an update is available.
 It's a simple,